MrSpecks/LLM-Engineering-Projects/README.md

 - Uses an LLM to generate **brochure-ready text**
 - Produces structured JSON and text outputs for easy formatting

+- Impact:
+This project demonstrates the power of combining web scraping, intelligent link filtering, and Al-driven content generation to deliver ready-to-use marketing assets.
+It shows how **businesses can reduce costs, speed up content creation, and maintain consistent messaging** with minimal human input.

 ---

 ### 3. AI Q&A Bot